 - Insert page numbers on the bottom of pages.

-- Referencing must conform to a standard referencing system.
-You can choose one that you like.
-You might prefer author-date, 'numbered' or Vancouver style.
-I recommend you take up Endnote workshop at the library.
+- Referencing should be APA 7 or Vancouver style.
+I recommend you take up Endnote workshops at the library.
 Get Endnote on your computer, and you can directly download searches from databases into your reference library.
-For consistent formatting, either all references have a DOI or none (I recommend all do).
+DOI- for consistent formatting, either all references have a DOI, or none.

 - Submit a word, .doc, .or .pdf.